decaporg/decap-cms/website/content/docs/using-netlify-cms-with-gatsby.md

 Consonantia, there live the blind texts.
 ```

 We can see above that each blog post has a title, a date, a description and a body.
 Now, let's recreate this using Netlify CMS.

+**Note:** each existing blog post in `gatsby-starter-blog` is stored in its own directory.
+Netlify CMS doesn't work with files that are stored this way ([feature request here](https://github.com/netlify/netlify-cms/issues/1472)), so you won't be able to see or edit the starter's included sample blog posts in Netlify CMS, but you will be able to create and edit new posts.

 ## Add Netlify CMS to your site